haleomo/AkamaiHawaii/replit.md

 ```
 Changelog:
 - July 04, 2025.
-Made departure location optional for commercial flights while keeping it required for cruise ships/ferries and other vessel types
+Hidden departure location field for commercial flights - only shows for cruise ships/ferries and other vessel types with required validation
 - July 04, 2025.
 Updated airline dropdown to 7 options: Alaska Airlines, American Airlines, Delta Airlines, Hawaiian Airlines, Southwest Airlines, United Airlines, and Other Airline
 - July 04, 2025.
 Updated duration requirement to be optional for "Returning Hawaii Resident" users while keeping it mandatory for visitors and people moving to Hawaii
 - July 04, 2025.
 Updated visit frequency requirement to be optional for "Returning Hawaii Resident" users while keeping it mandatory for visitors and people moving to Hawaii